jdajung/bio-algorithms/README.md

     verbose: True for verbose output
 tuneParams: a list of parameters that a meta-optimizer may optimize.
 This varies between optimizers, so see individual files.
 ```

+Full experimental results are included in the txt files.